History of the Seattle Seahawks: Super Bowl XLIX

 On Sunday, February 1, 2015, in Super Bowl XLIX, the Seahawks faced off against Tom Brady and the New England Patriots, seeking to become the first team to win two consecutive Super Bowls since the Patriots themselves won Super Bowl XXXVIII and Super Bowl XXXIX following the 2003 and 2004 seasons, respectively.

 Bad injury luck plagued the Seahawks before the game even began.
 Kam Chancellor tore his medial collateral ligament in practice the day before, and had to play the game in a knee brace.
 During the game, cornerback Jeremy Lane suffered a compound arm fracture and torn anterior cruciate ligament after returning an interception by Brady.
 Cliff Avril left the game in the second half with a concussion.

 Though leading 24–14 with less than 13 minutes left in the game, the Seahawks' depleted defense began to show signs of weakness.
-Patriots receiver Julian Edelman became Brady's primary target, and the Patriots scored 14 unanswered points in the fourth quarter to take a 28-24 lead with 2:02 remaining.
+Patriots wide receiver Julian Edelman became Brady's primary target, and the Patriots scored 14 unanswered points in the fourth quarter to take a 28-24 lead with 2:02 remaining.
 The Seahawks began driving to retake the lead late in the game, and a juggling catch by Jermaine Kearse advanced the Seahawks to the New England 5-yard line.
 With only one timeout remaining, and a run by Marshawn Lynch taking the offense to the 1-yard line, the Seahawks attempted a slant pass to Ricardo Lockette in the end zone.
 But former Seahawk Brandon Browner successfully blocked Lockette off his route, and the pass was intercepted by Patriots cornerback Malcolm Butler.
 Although the Patriots were pinned at their own 1-yard line, an encroachment penalty by Seahawks defensive end Michael Bennett effectively ended any chances of the Seahawks getting the ball back, and the Seahawks ultimately lost 28–24.

 The Seahawks became the first team to blow a double-digit lead in the fourth quarter of the Super Bowl.
 The interception at the end immediately became the most iconic play of the game, and the decision to attempt a pass instead of running the ball at the 1-yard line was roundly criticized by players and analysts alike.
 The Seattle Times called the play "the Worst Call in Super Bowl history".
 In hindsight, the play call has garnered its defenders; with some arguing that the lack of timeouts required at least one pass play to be called, and that the Patriots were expecting a run in this situation.
 Nonetheless, NFL.com ranked the interception the #5 greatest play of all time.